Old favorites. New pals. Lots of Chandra in your face everywhere. That can only mean one thing: it's time for Core Set 2020!

 Whether it's your first Prerelease or your hundredth, it's a great time to come check out the set.
 Plus, you get to play with the cards before anybody else!

 So, what can you expect to have happen at a Prerelease?
 Read on!

 Prereleases are my favorite Magic events of the year.

-No matter where in the world I am or what time of year it is, I always try and go check out a local Prerelease.
-And I'm not alone; tons of Magic players, from seasoned veterans to folks just starting out, do the same!
+No matter where in the world I am or what time of year it is, I always try to go check out a local Prerelease.
+And I'm not alone: tons of Magic players, from seasoned veterans to folks just starting out, do the same!
 Prereleases are among the most popular events we throw.

 Why?
 Because Prereleases are just some of the most fun you can have playing Magic!

 There's nothing quite like it.
 You get to sit down, pick up some brand-new cards, and figure out how you want to use them at the same time everybody else is.
 It's an even playing field in a casual environment, where everybody shares all that bubbling energy and excitement around a new Magic set!